-The 7-Star Design Principle
+The Seven-Star Design Principle

-I've been recently listening to a great podcast called "Masters of Scale".
+Recently I've been listening to a great podcast called Masters of Scale.
 Each episode highlights one CEO and their journey in scaling their company.
-My favorite episode currently is an interview with Brian Chesky, who is the CEO of Airbnb.
+My favorite episode is an interview with Airbnb CEO Brian Chesky.

 This is how he defined it:

 In this exercise, Brian and the Airbnb team would imagine how every level of service would look like starting with the first star.
 Each level of experience becomes more and more intricate and far-fetched as you progress up the ladder.
-The purpose of these exercises was to help you push out of your comfort zone.
+The purpose of these exercises was to push you out of your comfort zone.

 Second, it will push your team to envision new possibilities for your business to grow.
 Rather than mimicking your competition, you can set the bar and make them play catch-up.